gpac/ComplianceWarden/README.md

+# Compliance Warden
-# ComplianceWarden : a pluggable ISOBMFF (MP4/IFF) compliance checker
+# A pluggable compliance checker (ISOBMFF, HEIF/MIAF/AVIF, AV1 HDR10+)

 ## Introduction

-[ComplianceWarden](https://github.com/gpac/ComplianceWarden) is a compliance checker for ISOBMFF-based file format.
+The [Compliance Warden](https://github.com/gpac/ComplianceWarden) is a compliance checker.
-It has been developed as a reference software for MPEG MIAF and AOM AVIF.
-ComplianceWarden can be extended to check MP4, CMAF, and many other file formats.
+It has been developed as a reference software for MPEG MIAF, AOM AVIF, and AOM AV1 HDR10+.
+The Compliance Warden can be extended to check MP4, CMAF, and many other file formats.

-ComplianceWarden decouples the processing phases.
+The Compliance Warden decouples the processing phases.
 First it parses the input to build an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) stored in very generic structures.
 Then it processes the AST to validate sets of rules attached to specifications.
 This approach offers a lot of flexibility and extensibiility.

-ComplianceWarden is distributed under the [BSD-3 license](https://raw.githubusercontent.com/gpac/ComplianceWarden/master/LICENSE).
+The Compliance Warden is distributed under the [BSD-3 license](https://raw.githubusercontent.com/gpac/ComplianceWarden/master/LICENSE).

 ## Useful information